• Skip to primary navigation

 Sadie Mae's Musings

 A sentimental tribute to our first child.
-She was an Instadogs before Instagram existed.
+She was an Instadog before Instagram existed.
 Photobombing my best shots to the best of her ability.
-Eventually the novelty of the baking madness wore her out.
+Eventually, the novelty of the baking madness wore her out.
 May God rest her sweet soul.

 « Chorizo & Parmesan Shortbread